OwenCochell/mctools/docs/source/format.rst

 The mctool's formatters add color and text attributes to text using `ASCII escape codes <https://en.wikipedia.org/wiki/ANSI_escape_code>`_ and `Ascii color codes <http://pueblo.sourceforge.net/doc/manual/ansi_color_codes.html>`_.
-In most cases, these color codes will be universally compatible, and the terminal in use will handel these codes, and draw the text with the appropriate colors/attributes.
+In most cases, these color codes will be universally compatible, and the terminal in use will handle these codes, and draw the text with the appropriate colors/attributes.

 However, some terminals will NOT support handling of ASCII escape codes, with `Windows 10 CMD.exe <https://en.wikipedia.org/wiki/Cmd.exe>`_ being one of them.
-This can lead to output that is either not colored or difficult to read, as terminals often output these characters.
+This can lead to output that is either not colored or difficult to read, as these terminals often output the characters instead of applying the attributes to the text.

-To handel this, mctools offers an optional install dependency which will install the python library `colorama <https://pypi.org/project/colorama/>`_. colorama will automatically enable ASCII escape code support, which will allow us to draw text in certain colors.
+To handle this, mctools offers an optional install dependency which will install the python library `colorama <https://pypi.org/project/colorama/>`_. colorama will automatically enable ASCII escape code support, which will allow us to draw text in certain colors.